 You need to have a new filling, or have an old one replaced.
 In the world of modern dentistry, you have several choices as to the materials that we can now use.
 In order for you to make a more informed decision, we have put together this information sheet for your review.
-The materials that we use today are much more esthetic (more natural looking) than some of the older materials.
-We still do place silver fillings, but rarely do patients want them any more because the new materials bond to the tooth and are so much nicer.
+Dentists still place silver fillings, but our office has decided to not place them any longer for personal reasons.
+Besides, we find that rarely do patients want them any longer because the new materials bond to the tooth structure better and are so much more lifelike and non reactive.
 We have listed your choices in materials in order of strength, longevity and investment.
 Keep in mind that the stronger materials last longer, and while the initial investment is more; they won’t have to be replaced as often, if at all.
 So in the long run, they actually cost you LESS!
 How long any tooth lasts depends on how good a job you do with your home care and whether you come in for your regular dental visits.
 Some people want to drive a Mercedes, others are happy with a Chevy.
 The choice is yours.
 Your options are:

 1).
 GOOD: Composite, Direct Tooth Colored Fillings.